 Wash the bite area with warm soapy water, pat dry, and apply an antibiotic cream.

-Then with a marker draw a circle around the red or swollen area to see if it the redness or swelling continues to expand.
+Then with a marker draw a circle around the bug bite to see if the redness or swelling continues to expand.
 You can also place a Band-Aid or a piece of gauze attached with waterproof tape over it.

 If the bite area gets worse make an appointment to see your doctor.
 If you begin to display any of the symptoms of a severe allergic reaction get help immediately.